dmbarbour/glas/docs/GlasDesign.md

 Modules are currently represented by files or folders in the filesystem.
 Each module compiles to a value, and may depend (acyclically) upon compiled values from other modules.

-Modules are global or local.
-Global modules are folders found by searching the GLAS_PATH environment variable.
-Eventually, GLAS_PATH will also support curated network repositories.
-Local modules are files or subfolders found in the same folder of the file currently being compiled.

 The syntax for a file depends on file extension.
-For example, to compile a file named "foo.ext" we'll first compile the global module 'language-ext' then apply the 'compile' function, which must represent a valid Glas program.
+For example, to compile a file named "foo.ext" we'll first compile the global module 'language-ext' then apply the defined 'compile' function, which must represent a valid program.
 This compile function is then applied to the file binary.
 Folders simply compile to the value of the contained 'public' file (of any extension).

+Modules are local or global.
+Local modules are files or subfolders found in the same folder as the file currently being compiled.
+Global modules are found based on configuration of the glas command line tool.
+There is no implicit fallback; local and global are entirely separate namespaces.

-To bootstrap this system, [language-g0](../glas-src/language-g0/README.md) will be defined using '.g0' files.
-The g0 language is a Forth-like macro-assembly aligned closely with the Glas program model.
+To bootstrap the Glas system, [language-g0](../glas-src/language-g0/README.md) is known to the command line and may be defined using '.g0' files.
+The g0 language is a Forth-like macro-assembly aligned closely to the Glas program model.

-*Aside:* File extensions compose, for example "foo.x.y" will process the file binary via language-y, then the result via language-x.
-Conversely, a file without any extension implicitly compiles to the raw file binary.
+*Note:* File extensions compose, for example "foo.x.y" will process the file binary via language-y, then the result via language-x.
+Conversely, a file without any extension implicitly compiles to the raw binary.

 ## Command Line

 The Glas system starts with a command-line tool 'glas'.
 This tool knows how to compile modules and how to bootstrap language-g0.
-After compiling modules, the command line tool can extract binary data or interpret simple applications, depending on command line arguments.
+After compiling modules, the command line tool can extract binary data or run simple applications, depending on command line arguments.

 Extraction of binary data is via `glas --extract modulename.label`, outputting binary data to standard output.
 This feature is primarily used for bootstrap of the glas command line tool, avoiding need for effects.

-To support user-extensible tooling, there is a simple syntactic sugar where `glas opname arg1 arg2 arg3` rewrites to `glas --run glas-cli-opname.main -- arg1 arg2 arg3`.
-Thus, adding new features to the glas command line mostly involves adding some glas-cli-* modules to GLAS_PATH.
-Users can define operations for pretty-printing, inferring types, linting, etc..
+To support user-defined operations, `glas opname arg1 arg2 arg3` rewrites to `glas --run glas-cli-opname.main -- arg1 arg2 arg3`.
+The latter evaluates an [application](GlasApps.md) with limited effects, including network and filesystem access.
+The intention is that users will define operations for typechecking, linting, REPLs, IDE support, etc..

+Environment variables such as GLAS_PATH and GLAS_DATA configure any parameters that should be shared across multiple commands: global module search, persistent memoization, content-addressed storage, shared database, and so on.

 See [Glas CLI](GlasCLI.md) for details.